BobbyRaduloff/lowlevelboris/posts/bare-metal-hello-world-you-dont-need-an-os.md

 We utilize a few registers to print our message, namely `ax`, `es`, `si`, and `di`.
 `ax` is what is known as a general purpose register.
 Think of it as a 16 bit variable directly in your CPU.
 You can also split it into the bytes that make it up: `ah` for the higher byte and `al` for the lower one.
-The `es` register is a data segment register which we will use to manipulate our strings which.
+The `es` register is a data segment register which we will use to manipulate our strings.
 The `di` and `si` registers are esentially indexes that mark where in our string we are and where in our output we should place it.

 Let's walk through the code step by step.